 EN - Ben is mildly autistic and a sitting duck for the school bullies.
-He wants to cry out his hurt to his tormentors and all the silent bystanders.
-Inspired by his mystery girl on the web and fuelled by his signature video game, he takes revenge.
-In their faces!
+Inspired by a mystery girl on the web and fuelled by his signature video game, he takes his own unique revenge.

 FR - Ben est un autiste léger et le souffre-douleur des racailles de l’école.
 Il veut crier sa douleur à ses persécuteurs et à tous les spectateurs silencieux.
 Inspiré par la fille mystérieuse du web et par son personnage de jeu vidéo, il prend sa revanche.
 En plein dans le mille!

 |Cast||Greg Timmermans, Laura Verlinden, Marijke Pinoy, Pol Goossen, Titus De Voogdt, Maarten Claeyssens|

 |Release format||High Definition|

 |Supported by||Flanders Audiovisual Fund, Dutch Film Fund, Media Plus, KFD, Bridge Entertainment Group and Telenet|